 2) Best value: Maglev & subway

 Shanghai has a maglev train that runs from Pudong airport to Longyang Station which cuts out quite a bit of the distance, particularly if you are coming into NYU.
 You get a discount if you show them your boarding pass, which is 40 RMB = US $6.
 5 for a 7 minute ride.
-Then transfer to a regular metro at Longyang Rd. to Century Ave, which is 3 stops.
-The train fare will be 3 RMB = US$0.5, so the total cost is US $7.
+Then transfer to Line 7 metro at Longyang Rd. to Yaohua Rd.
+Then change to Line 8 to Oriental Sports Center.
+The train fare will be 6 RMB = US$1, so the total cost is US $7.
 As long as you don’t have very heavy bags, this is probably the best option.

 3) Best value II: Maglev & taxi

 Taxis are very cheap in Shanghai (compared to USA, Japan, EU, Australia, etc.).
 A 5 minute ride might cost RMB 20 = US $3, a 30 minute ride might cost RMB 80 = US $ 12 (rough guesses).
 In this option you would catch the maglev into Longyang station, then catch a taxi from there.
 Its only a short ride from Longyang station to NYU, so my guess is that this would cost RMB 50.
 Important: when you exit the maglev, you may have people offering you a taxi.
 IGNORE these people, and go directly to the taxi rank on street level.
 A common scam is to overcharge foreigners coming from the airport.
 If you get a taxi at a taxi rank, they are quite honest and go by the meter, and tipping is not the norm.
 However, they generally speak zero English, so be prepared to say your destination in Chinese or have the location written down in Chinese so you can point to where you want to go (see below for some common destinations).
 The total cost combined with the maglev (RMB40), is then RMB 90 = US $ 15.
 This should take a bit less than an hour.